Roc Alexander: College career

 Alexander started 14-of-35 career games at the University of Washington, recording 86 tackles (58 solo), four interceptions, 18 passes defensed and three forced fumbles.
 He also added 34 kick returns for 868 yards (25.5 avg.) and a touchdown.
 The 25.5-yard career kick-return average ranked third all-time in UW annals, and his kick-return career yardage total ranked fourth in school annals.
 As a senior, he led the Huskies in kickoff returns with 268 yards on 13 returns (20.6 avg.) while contributing 25 tackles and a forced fumble on defense.
 He started the first five games of the season and the Apple Cup (vs. Washington State) before missing four games in the middle of the year with the same shoulder injury that forced him to miss the final seven games of 2002.
 Alexander netted three of the 25 longest kickoff returns in Washington history during the 2001 season, leading the Pac-10 Conference (6th among all NCAA players) with a 29.2 kickoff return average.
 Additionally, he tied for sixth in the conference with four interceptions and broke up 11 passes to tie Chico Fraley (1990) for the third-best single-season mark in UW history.
 Alexander became just the eighth player in Washington annals to score multiple special teams touchdowns in the same year (2001), returning a fourth-quarter blocked field goal 77 yards for the go-ahead score against Michigan and returning a kick 95 yards for a touchdown against Idaho.

-NFL career
+Professional career

-Alexander signed with the Denver Broncos as an undrafted free agent on April 26, 2004, following the 2004 NFL Draft.
+Alexander signed with the Denver Broncos as an undrafted free agent on April 26, 2004, following the 2004 NFL draft.
 As a rookie, he was assigned to cover Reggie Wayne during a playoff game against the Indianapolis Colts, who won the game as Wayne caught 10 passes.